worldbank/GOSTnets/README.md

-# GOSTNets

-**Python for network analysis**

-Build, process, and analyze networks.
+# GOSTnets: Build, process, and analyze networks

-GOSTNets is built on top of geopandas, networkx, osmnx, and rtree.
+[GOSTnets](https://github.com/worldbank/GOSTnets) is built on top of geopandas, networkx, osmnx, and rtree.

 ## Installation

-### From PyPi
+### From PyPI

 **In development**
 <!-- ```
 conda create --name test python=3.8